 Physical Therapy is the treatment of disease, injury, or deformity by physical methods such as massage, heat treatment, and exercise rather than by drugs or surgery.
-Physical Therapy uses neuromuscular re-education exercises, manual therapy (similar to massage), and patient education to decrease your pain and help you return to your pre-injury functionality.
+Physical Therapy utilizes neuromuscular re-education exercises, manual therapy (similar to massage), and patient education to decrease your pain and help you return to your pre-injury functionality.

 Physical Therapists (PTs) are highly-educated, licensed health care professionals who help patients reduce pain and improve or restore mobility.
 In many cases, this can be accomplished without surgery, and often reduces patents’ need for long-term medication

 No, Physical Therapy should not cause more pain than you are already experiencing.
 However, there is a difference between pain and muscle soreness.
 Someone unfamiliar with muscle soreness may perceive strong discomfort; however this is a good sign that you are building muscle and regaining your normal functionality.

 At Centre we specialize in orthopedic injuries, whether ongoing or recent (e.g. something that happened as a result of a car accident, slip, sprain/strain, or overuse injury).
 We’re also experts in post-surgical rehabilitation, and can help you restore your mobility.

 Yes!
 We accept most major forms of health insurance including PPOs, and will be credentialed with Medicare shortly.
 We do not accept HMO payment plans, but are happy to offer a sliding-scale self-pay rate.